 For ways to tend to body and mind, BAiP has a variety of resources that you may download below.

-Gathered from many of our panels, the resources here include:
+Gathered from many of our presentations, the resources here include:

 On February 16, 2012, our panel “Improve your Health-A Mind, Body Spirit Workshop” was presented by doctors and fitness instructors from Mount Sinai's Martha Stewart Center for Living, led by Patricia Bloom, MD.